Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

      - Description
    * - ilm
      - | Program will be download into ilm/ram and
-       | run directly in ilm/ram, program lost when poweroff
+       | run directly in ilm/ram, program will lost when poweroff
    * - flash
      - | Program will be download into flash, when running,
        | program will be copied to ilm/ram and run in ilm/ram
    * - flashxip
-     - Program will to be download into flash and run directly in Flash
+     - Program will to be download into flash and run directly in flash
+   * - ddr
+     - | Program will to be download into ddr and
+       | run directly in ddr, program will lost when poweroff

 .. note::

     * :ref:`design_soc_gd32vf103` only support **DOWNLOAD=flashxip**
     * :ref:`design_soc_hbird` support all the download modes.
-    * **flashxip** mode in :ref:`design_soc_hbird` is very slow due to the CORE frequency is very slow, and Flash speed is slow
+    * **flashxip** mode in :ref:`design_soc_hbird` is very slow due to the CORE frequency is very slow, and flash execution speed is slow
+    * **ddr** mode is introduced in release ``0.2.5`` of Nuclei SDK

 .. _develop_buildsystem_var_core: